dinde451/jarr.d1/Jarulfs_Guide.md

 Oil

-Oils can, as noted in chapter 3.2.1, be of two types; either the oil together with its type is treated as a base item, just like a potion and thus no further processing of the oil is needed, or it can be created as the base item *oil of*, to which an oil type is then attached.
-See chapter 3.2.1 for more information on which oils can be created in which way.
+Oils can, as noted in CHAPTER_LINK_runes-and-oils, be of two types; either the oil together with its type is treated as a base item, just like a potion and thus no further processing of the oil is needed, or it can be created as the base item *oil of*, to which an oil type is then attached.
+See CHAPTER_LINK_runes-and-oils for more information on which oils can be created in which way.
 If the case is the latter one, the oil type attached to the oil follows the range below: